BLi-NKTW-iCE/R-Dashboard-Project/README.md

 	* Ensure the repo is cloned properly and files are in the same directory/project.

 2. Install Required Packages:
-	* Ensure all packages used by the application is installed by running [install.packages(c("shiny", "shinydashboard", "shinythemes", "plotly", "ggplot2", "DT", "dplyr", "tidyverse", "readr", "rsconnect"))]
+	* Ensure all packages used by the application is installed by running 'install.packages(c("shiny", "shinydashboard", "shinythemes", "plotly", "ggplot2", "DT", "dplyr", "tidyverse", "readr", "rsconnect"))'

 3. Deploy To shinyapps.io
 	* Run this command in R to deploy the app:
-	* [rsconnect::deployApp('path/to/app ')]
+	* 'rsconnect::deployApp('path/to/app')'